Houston Water Quality at a Glance

 Flush Your Pipes

-If water hasn’t been used for several hours, run cold water for 1-2 minutes before using it for drinking or cooking.
-This is especially important in Houston given the documented lead levels and aging infrastructure that may have absorbed contaminants overnight or during periods of non-use.
+If water hasn’t been used for several hours, run cold water for 1–2 minutes before drinking or cooking.
+This is especially important in Houston given the documented lead levels and aging infrastructure, where contaminants can accumulate in stagnant water overnight or during periods of non-use.
+Never use hot tap water for drinking or preparing infant formula.

 Stay Informed